 - If the insured is temporarily hired and the dependents do not live in or near the temporary workplace after retiring from the regular workplace for 30 days or more.

-- Military personnel who choose to work unaccompanied in a permanent facility where the movement of dependents is permitted at government expense are not eligible for separation pay for military under the first conditions above.
+- Military personnel who choose to work unaccompanied in a permanent facility where the movement of dependents is permitted at government expense are not eligible for separation pay for the military under the first conditions above.

 If a military person is married to another military person, a separation pay military allowance will be paid if the family is living together immediately before the separation.